The former CONCACAF executive has been provisionally banned from FIFA's Executive Committee for a maximum period of 90 days.

-"The chairman of the adjudicatory chamber of the Fifa Ethics Committee, Hans-Joachim Eckert, has decided to provisionally ban Fifa Executive Committee member Chuck Blazer from taking part in any kind of football-related activity at national and international level for a maximum period of 90 days," read a statement from Fifa.
+"The chairman of the adjudicatory chamber of the FIFA Ethics Committee, Hans-Joachim Eckert, has decided to provisionally ban FIFA Executive Committee member Chuck Blazer from taking part in any kind of football-related activity at national and international level for a maximum period of 90 days.

-Sunil Gulati, who was recently elected into the Fifa Executive Committee and will be one of three members representing Concacaf, has promised to provide more transparency than the corrupt period under Jack Warner.
+Sunil Gulati was recently elected into Blazer's former chair of the committee and has promised to provide more transparency then the corrupt period of CONCACAF under Jack Warner and Blazer.

-Warner resigned as Fifa vice-president in 2011 after being accused of failing to disclose that a $25.9 million [£16.7m] Centre of Excellence was built on his land.
+Warner resigned as FIFA vice president in 2011 after being accused of failing to disclose that a $25.9 million Center of Excellence was built on his land.